-Since it is our hope that you started this series of guides with, Fallout 4: Settlement Building Guide, which means you should have a fully functional start to your kingdom.
+Since it is our hope that you started this series of guides with the Fallout 4: Settlement Building Guide, which means you should have a fully functional start to your kingdom.
 With that hope in mind, we will move on to what we meant by the term, Suitable Housing.

 - Purified Water